 Add a new secret

-Our environment is now completely setup and ready to accept our Terraform code as well as the definition of our GitHub Actions workflow.
-Firstly let's take a quick look at the Terraform code example, it is just going to be provisioning a scratch resource and outputting its value for us.
-Let's break up the code a little bit.
+Our environment is now set up and ready for the Terraform code and the GitHub Actions workflow.
+Let's take a quick look at the Terraform code first.
+It provisions a scratch resource and outputs its value.
+We'll break the code up a little.

-Firstly we need to ensure that our version of Terraform is set to less than v1.6, in this instance we will use v1.5.6.
+First, we need our version of Terraform set to less than v1.6.
+Here we'll use v1.5.6.

 terraform {